What causes deafness in dogs?

 Deaf pets are just like hearing pets

 Deaf pets are just as intelligent as hearing pets.
-They make great only pets or do well with other animals in the home–it’s a myth that a deaf pet “needs” a hearing companion to function successfully.
+They are great for those who only want one pet or for those with other animals in the home – it’s a myth that a deaf pet “needs” a hearing companion to function successfully.
 In fact, Petfinder’s staffer Trevor is the proud caretaker of Keller, a blind and deaf Great Dane.

 Deaf animals bark, meow, whinny, and make all the regular sounds their hearing counterparts make.
 They can be taught sign language commands and are fully trainable.
-The only real caveat in adopting a deaf pet is that it should never be allowed to roam freely outdoors unless it is in a securely fenced enclosure, since they cannot hear cars or other dangers approaching.
+The only real caveat in adopting a deaf pet is that they should never be allowed to roam freely outdoors unless they are in a securely fenced enclosure, since they cannot hear cars or other dangers approaching.

 Adopting a deaf dog

 There are several Petfinder rescue groups who focus on deaf animal rescue and adoption.
 Just a few of them are Deaf Paws Haven, Deaf Dogs of Oregon, and Deaf Dane Rescue, Inc. You can do a search for deaf-specific rescues and shelters by searching for “deaf” here.
 To see more, do a regular search for adoptable pets and, after you’ve gotten the initial results, check the box marked “Only Special Needs Pets.”

 The mission of the Deaf Dog Education Action Fund (DDEAF) is to provide education and funding for the purpose of improving and/or saving the lives of deaf dogs.
 They are working to find homes for adoptable deaf dogs, and to increase awareness of the noble and loving nature of deaf dogs.
 For more information on living with or training a deaf dog, visit www.deafdogs.org.